SabrinaMarkon/php-websockets-group-chatroom/readme.md

 4) Now check that you have execute permissions on that same file with: ls -lrt chat-server.php

-5) Open /chatServer/chat-server.php and change the line below to your own domain name (without http) instead of the default one:
+5) Open /chatServer/chat-server.php and change the line below to your own domain name (without http) instead of the default one.
 $checkedApp->allowedOrigins[] = 'collectorsscave.phpsitescripts.com';
+This will help secure your websockets server from man-in-the-middle attacks where people can connect from anywhere.

-6) Enable the systemd service unit (source: https://www.thegeekdiary.com/centos-rhel-7-how-to-make-custom-script-to-run-automatically-during-boot/)
+6) Enable your systemd service unit (which will be your chat-server.service)

 		1. Reload the systemd process to consider newly created chat-server.service OR every time when chat-server.service gets modified.
 Type: systemctl daemon-reload